-Grill: 8 to 12 minutes directly over medium heat.
+Grill: 8 to 12 minutes, covered, over medium heat.

 Prep: Peel and cut crosswise into 1-inch slices.

-Grill: 6 to 8 minutes directly over medium heat.
+Grill: 6 to 8 minutes, covered, over medium heat.
 If desired, you can also use a grill basket.

 Prep: Remove stems and scrape out gills from larger mushrooms, such as portobellos.

-Grill: Large portobellos: 10 to 12 minutes over medium heat; for smaller varieties: 6 to 8 minutes directly over medium heat on the grate, on a piece of heavy foil, or in a grill basket.
+Grill: Large portobellos: 10 to 12 minutes, covered, over medium heat; for smaller varieties: 6 to 8 minutes, covered, over medium heat on the grate, on a piece of heavy foil, or in a grill basket.

 Precook: Bring water to boiling in a saucepan.
 Simmer potatoes, covered, for 10 minutes or until nearly tender.
 Drain well.

-Grill: 10 to 12 minutes directly over medium heat on the grate, on a piece of heavy foil, or in a grill basket.
+Grill: 10 to 12 minutes, covered, over medium heat on the grate, on a piece of heavy foil, or in a grill basket.

 Prep: Cut lengthwise into 1-inch slices.

-Grill: 5 to 6 minutes directly over medium heat.
+Grill: 5 to 6 minutes, covered, over medium heat.

 Using a grilling vegetable basket is one of our favorite ways to cook veggies on the grill.
 They come in handy when you want to grill a combination of vegetables or if you simply don't want to risk losing veggies through the grates of your grill.